19bufordcarl/CarlRPG/Myth & Shadow/Character Creation/Walkthrough.md

 	- [ ] Choose One
 		- [ ] Up to 100 coins worth [Weapons](../Items/Basic%20Equipment/Weapons.md) and ammunition.
 			- [ ] If a ranged weapon is chosen don't forget ammunition!
-		- [ ] 100 coins worth of Mythril powder
+		- [ ] 100 coins worth of [Mythril](../Magic/Mythril.md) powder
 			- [ ] Only choose this if you know some spells
 			- [ ] You can get less if you want to keep some coins
 	- [ ] Buy any [Standard Gear](../Items/Basic%20Equipment/Standard%20Gear.md), [Weapons](../Items/Basic%20Equipment/Weapons.md), or [Armor](../Items/Basic%20Equipment/Armor.md) with your remaining coins.
-		- [ ] You can also forego all presets and get 2d6 x 100 (700) coins to buy items.
+		- [ ] You can also forego all presets and get 2d6 x 100 coins to buy items.
 		- [ ] Variant: Commoner; you start with an adventurer's pack and 3d6 x 10 coins.
 - [ ] Create a name for your character and choose some appearance traits
 	- [ ] Feel free to use random tables for this